jarno-r/SETelnet/README.md

 # SETelnet
-Space Engineers Telnet Plugin &amp; Mod
+A purely experimental Space Engineers Telnet Plugin &amp; Mod

 The plugin lets mods create telnet servers.
 The mod adds a telnet server to each Control Panel.